TERREMEMBER/znbase/docs/content/v1.3/secure/tls-encryption/prepare-nodes.md

 showAsideToc: true
 ---

-This page describes how to prepare each node in a YugabyteDB cluster to enable TLS encryption.
+This page describes how to prepare each node in a ZNbaseDB cluster to enable TLS encryption.

 ## Basic setup